levibostian/semantic-release-precheck/README.md

 # semantic-release-precheck

-[semantic-release](https://github.com/semantic-release/semantic-release) plugin to try and create a more stable `semantic-release` deployment process.
-This is done by (1) confirming with package managers that the deployment actually succeeded as expected and (2) if a deployment fails, it allows you to retry.
+[semantic-release](https://github.com/semantic-release/semantic-release) plugin that skips publishing if version deployed has already been deployed.
+Great plugin to assert that a deployment was successful.
+Or, allowing you to [retry a previously failed deployment](#why-is-this-plugin-needed).

 # Getting started